 University home > Advanced Composites Centre for Innovation and Science > Research > Multifunctional composites and novel microstructures

 Advanced composites provide unique opportunities to create structural materials with added functionality e.g. for sensing, or self-repair, and new material architectures incorporating novel fibres and nanomaterials.
-Select from the options above for an overview of work undertaken in ACCIS under this theme.
+Select from the options below for an overview of work undertaken in ACCIS under this theme.